Eztorr/HomeLabDocs/mdbook/src/scripts/wg-portal_setup_script.md

-Edited script to have portal not running as root TEST
+Edited script to have portal not running as root.
+THIS DOES NOT WORK

+wg-portal needs to be run as root in order to create the proper WireGuard interfaces Unless proper perms are givin to the wg-portal user using sudo, THIS WILL NOT WORK
 ```
 #!/bin/bash
 # Complete setup script for WireGuard, NAT, and wg-portal with systemd autostart and config